outtalent-team/culture/relevant_famous_people.md

-In this file you will find a list of famous people that we believe live or lived Outtalent values and interact with other people similar to the style of Outtalent.
+This file is meant to help you better feel what Outtalent communication style and general values are based on examples of famous people.

-We believe they represent the following values specifically:
+We believe those famouse people represent all or many of the following values aligned with Outtalent:
 - high level of empathy, social skills, and kindness
 - high level of intelligence and critical thinking
 - high level of integrity